marcosdotme/cz-bitbucket-jira-plugin/README.md

 ## Configuration

-Theres 2 possible configuration files: `pyproject.toml` and `.cz.toml`.
+Theres 2 possible configuration files: `pyproject.toml` and `cz.toml`.
 Up to you.

 > [!TIP]
 > If you already has an `pyproject.toml` in your project, use him.
-If not, create an `.cz.toml`.
+If not, create an `cz.toml`.

 The only required configuration is: